MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

 ![](./images/wdetail.png "")

 9. Click on Public Subnet-OCIHOLVCN from the same windows details page -> Default Security List for OCIHOLVCN -> Add Ingress Rule.
-Now we will add another ingress rule to open RDP port.
+Now we will add another ingress rule to open RDP port as mentioned in the screenshot.

+SOURCE CIDR: 0.0.0.0/0

+IP PROTOCOL: RDP (TCP/3389)

 ![](./images/rdp.png "")